Tristan is a design thinker, philosopher and entrepreneur.

-Tristan is also a Product Philosopher at Google, where he studies how technology influences a billion users’ attention, well-being and behavior.
-He has led design sprints with various teams, including a meeting between Google’s lead product designers and Zen Master Thich Nhat Hanh, international spokesperson for Mindfulness.
-Previously at Google, Tristan worked on advanced personal assistance and productivity applications.
+Tristan was a Product Philosopher at Google until 2016, where he studied how technology influences a billion users’ attention, well-being and behavior.
+He led design sprints with product teams, including a meeting between Google’s lead product designers and Zen Master Thich Nhat Hanh, international spokesperson for Mindfulness.

 Previously, Tristan was CEO and Co-Founder of Apture, which Google acquired in 2011.
 Apture enabled millions of users to get instant, on-the-fly explanations without leaving their place, across a billion page views per month on its publisher network.

 Tristan graduated from Stanford University with a degree in Computer Science, focused on Human Computer Interaction, while dabbling in behavioral economics, social psychology, behavior change and habit formation under Professor BJ Fogg in the Stanford Persuasive Technology lab.

 Notable Awards & Mentions: